Is It Really Possible To Do Iceland On A Budget?

 Rent a Van to See the Country the Budget Way

 If you’re planning to stay for awhile, renting a van is a sure-fire way to save you money in Iceland!
 If you pay for hotel accommodation and excursions, this will add up VERY quickly here.
-Renting a van provides you with a ride, accommodations, and the ability to get yourself to anything you want to see at your own pace!
+Renting a van provides you with a ride, accommodations, and the ability to get yourself to anywhere at your own pace.

 Most campsites in Iceland have showers, bathrooms, kitchens, and you can park your van for free or under $25 a night.
 This is definitely a budget travel lifesaver when visiting Iceland, and also a simple way to meet fellow travelers at local sites.